How Pillow Support Fixes Your Neck Posture?

 Think of your neck as the highway that connects your brain to your body.
 It supports your head (which, by the way, weighs as much as a bowling ball), and improper alignment can cause serious wear and tear.

-Poor neck posture can lead to chronic pain, stiffness, headaches, and even long-term conditions like cervical spondylosis.
+Poor neck posture can lead to chronic pain, stiffness, tension headaches, and even long-term conditions like cervical spondylosis.

 Real-world example: You know that friend who always complains about their “tech neck” from staring down at their phone all day?